Jeffrey Reddick: Early life

 Reddick was born in Jackson, Kentucky and attended Breathitt County High School.
 He studied at Berea College.

 When Reddick was fourteen, he wrote a ten-page treatment of a prequel to A Nightmare on Elm Street and sent it to New Line Cinema.
 The studio did not accept unsolicited material, and it was returned unread.
 Reddick proceeded to contact studio founder Robert Shaye and asked him to read the treatment.
 Shaye read it and responded.
 This was the beginning of a letter-and-phone relationship with Shaye and his assistant that lasted for years.
 While in college, Jeffrey landed an internship at New Line and worked for the studio for almost eleven years.

 Career

 In 2000, New Line produced Reddick's first studio project Final Destination.

 Reddick is mostly known for writing horror films, but he recently worked on two animated series for Netflix, including a spin-off of the classic Japanese comic book Usagi Yojimbo by Stan Sakai.
 He is currently adapting the YA book series, The Adventures of Young Captain Nemo.
 He made his directorial debut with his mystery thriller Don't Look Back in 2020.

+Reddick was honored with the Hall of Fame Award at the 2018 Boobs and Blood International Film Festival in Los Angeles.